-Pollock believes that this court and its surrounding buildings were originally built as a low quadrangle, of which the relatively early Temple 1 of the House of the Magician formed the east side.
-This suggests a common date for both the House of the Birds and Temple I. A radiocarbon date of A.D.570 has been obtained from samples of a wooden lintel on Temple 1.
+Pollock believes that this court and its surrounding buildings were originally built as a low quadrangle, of which the relatively early Temple I of the Pyramid of the Magician formed the east side.
+This suggests a common date for both the House of the Birds and Temple I. A radiocarbon date of 570 AD has been obtained from samples of a wooden lintel from Temple I.

 The House of the Birds in this photo is immediately to the left of the archway building.
 This complex of buildings has only been recently reconstructed.

 The House of the Birds is exuberantly decorated with feather and crescent mouldings, and birds and feathers decorate the upper facades.

 Charming representations of a variety of birds grace this building.
 I believe I see two quetzals, possibly a pelican, a turkey, a parrot, and maybe a vulture.